-“Oh, Baby!
-This turns me on so much!”
-He says as he starts a deeper stroke into me, his finger massaging me closer and closer to orgasm.
-I didn’t know which one to focus on, his finger deliciously stimulating my ass or the incredible stroke of his cock.
+“Oh, baby!
+This turns me on so much!” he says as he begins a deeper stroke into me, his finger massaging me closer and closer to orgasm.
+I don’t know which one to focus on, his finger deliciously stimulating my ass or the incredible stroke of his cock.

 “Kiss me, Christian,” I say, my voice raw.
-His lips seize mine, his tongue playing lusciously with my own.
+His lips seize mine, his tongue playing lusciously with mine.
 He moans into my mouth and I feel his length get harder and his stroke quicken.
-He is racing to his release and driving me to my own.
+He’s racing to his release and driving me to my own.

 “Oh, Ana… shit.
 I’m gonna come… come with me, Baby,” he growls and sticks his finger further into my ass.

 “Oh, fuck!”
-I scream as I explode around him and he is right behind me, pumping his seed into me.
-Oh, I am so glad I didn’t have to tell him I like anal!
+I scream as I explode around him and he’s right behind me, pumping his seed into me.
+Oh, I’m so glad I didn’t have to tell him I like anal!

 “Shit, Ana.
-You are so hot!” he says, trying to catch his breath.
+You are so hot!” he says, breathlessly.
 He pulls his finger out and I grab onto his arm.
 Shit, I almost came again!
-“We are going to have to explore that avenue when we have more time,” he says fiendishly.
+“We’re going to have to explore that avenue when we have more time,” he says fiendishly.

-“Yes… by all means…” I say, trying to catch my own breath.
+“Yes… by all means…” I say, just as breathless as he is.
 He pulls out of me and I whimper a bit at the tenderness and the emptiness.
 He plants gentle kisses on my lips.